NordicSemiconductor/zcbor/README.md

                         Default bit size of integers in code.
 When integers have no explicit bounds, assume they have this bit width.
 Should follow the bit width of the architecture the code will be running on.
-  --include-prefix INCLUDE_PREFIX
+Default: 32 --include-prefix INCLUDE_PREFIX
                         When #include'ing generated files, add this path prefix to the filename.